input-output-hk/react-polymorph/README.md

   - All temporary releases should be published with the `next` npm dist tag via: `npm publish --tag next` so that they are not automatically tagged with the default `latest` npm tag.

-- The `stable` branch only includes commits of final releases
+- The `master` branch only includes commits of final releases

-- `release/x.x.x` branches are created as soon as we cut a release and know the correct semver - they are always targeting the `stable` branch + should be well documented.
+- `release/x.x.x` branches are created as soon as we cut a release and know the correct semver - they are always targeting the `master` branch + should be well documented.
 They can include many release candidates which should be tagged like `[next releaes]-rc.X` where you increment X per release candidate until we are confident that the release is ready to be published under its normal version.